Cat Palm can’t help earn elite social status like in the Victorian Era, but the plant can offer tropical vibes under little maintenance and care.

 Also, keep your children away from messing with the plant.

 Consult with professionals or anyone in the respected field.
 Here are the given numbers to help you in an emergency.

 Cat palms should always be propagated in the spring when growth is at its peak.

 Cat palm plants are grown from seeds that take a long time to develop, and seedlings take years to mature into gorgeous plants.

 Out of all of the mentioned propagation methods, separating new growth from the base of the plant, known as suckers or offsets, is the best technique to propagate Cat Palms.

 It’s as simple as removing the suckers from the primary plant.
 Likewise, Cat Palm propagation is simple since these offsets generally have their roots.

-- Take your plant out of the container and search for the sucker with the most roots.
+- Remove your plant from the container and search for the sucker with the most roots.

-- Cut the offset away from the main plant using a clean, sharp knife.
+- Cut the offset away from the main plant using a sharp knife.